bhataparnak/Data-Mining-Clustering-in-R/README.md

 SLP Sea level pressure for that hour in millibars to tenths.
 Missing = 9999.9

+The problem is to cluster stations that have similar weather during that month.
+First you need to iterate for k = 2 to 8.
+Then for each k do the following (specific details below).
+Cluster stations based on the vector generated for each station for the k values using different starting stations for the initial centroid.
+Choose k stations randomly.
+Generate clusters of stations for each k starting stations.
+Use one of the two stopping conditions: centroids do not change or not more than 1 or 2% change.

 Count Number of observations used in calculating sea level pressure